GIST Entrepreneur Leadership Workshop & MIT Enterprise Forum Startup Clinic

 About MIT Enterprise Forum Washington DC and Baltimore

 The MIT Enterprise Forum is a global network of 28 worldwide chapters that builds connections to technology entrepreneurs and to the communities in which they reside.
 It collaborates with hundreds of corporate and education organizations that connect technology entrepreneurs with resources which makes the commercialization of technology faster and easier.
 The MIT Enterprise Forum Washington/Baltimore Chapter holds entrepreneurship events throughout the region, including events at embassies. http://mitefdc.org

 When & Where

 The World Bank Building, JB1-080 ( J BUILDING /LEVEL B /ROOM 1080/ J BLDG IS OPPOSITE MAIN COMPLEX OF THE WORLD BANK)

 Friday, November 16, 2012 from 8:30 AM to 2:00 PM (EST)

 The GIST Initiative

-GIST builds entrepreneurial ecosystems in 54 countries across Africa, Asia, the Middle East, and Turkey by identifying, coaching, and funding the most promising science and technology entrepreneurs through its flagship competitions, in-country trainings, global interactive TechConnects, online social media platform, and interactive mentorship programs.
+GIST builds entrepreneurial ecosystems in 86 emerging economies across Latin America, Africa, Asia, the Middle East, and Turkey by identifying, coaching, and funding the most promising science and technology entrepreneurs through its flagship competitions, in-country trainings, global interactive TechConnects, online social media platform, and interactive mentorship programs.
 GIST forges partnerships, locally and globally, among technology entrepreneurs, angel investors, mentors, and experts to foster human progress and prosperity.
 The GIST Initiative is a partnership led by the U.S. Department of State and CRDF Global.